-The gist of the diachronic part of our proposal is that the countability-related feature [ $\pm$ augmented], packaged together with [ $\pm$ singular] within the number layer in Old Russian, has changed its meaning from the non-atomic property checker in the sense of (19) above to a classifier-type atomization operator U, in modern Russian.
-U, of semantic type $\langle$ e, $\langle$ e,t $\rangle$ , applies to a kind meaning of a noun $k{\langle e \rangle}$ , and maps it to a predicative meaning of that noun whose characterized set is a join semilattice, along the lines of the semantic proposals reviewed in Section 4.2 (cf. (22)).
-Syntactically, this new operator is realized as a SEPARATE head category akin to Watanabe's # (cf. Section 4.3).
-The head of the new number layer $\varphi$ continues to host the feature [ $\pm$ singular] only.
-The Q head is still responsible for the quantificational properties and Genitive Case (Section 4.1).
-We further assume that the Q head hosts a null determiner whose meaning is close to 'some'.
-Combining these theoretical components into a coherent whole results in the following structural template for Modern Russian (to be elaborated below):
+The gist of the diachronic part of our proposal is that the countability-related feature [\pm augmented], packaged together with [\pm singular] within the number layer in Old Russian, has changed its meaning from the non-atomic property checker in the sense of (22), to a classifier-type atomization operator in the sense of (25), and is consequently realized as a separate morphosyntactic category akin to Watanabe's #, in Modern Russian.
+This operator, of semantic type <e,<e,t>>, applies to a kind meaning of a noun k<e>, and maps it to a predicative meaning of that noun whose characterized set is a join semilattice, along the lines of the semantic proposals reviewed above. φ , the head of the new number layer, continued to host the feature [\pm singular] only.
+The Q head is still responsible for the quantificational properties and Genitive Case (Section 4.2).
+We further assume that the Q head hosts a null determiner whose meaning is close to some.
+Combining these theoretical components into a coherent whole results in the following structural template for Modern Russian (to be elaborated below with further morphosyntactic details, especially in view of the differences between the stages with and without dual morphology):